vkucukcakar/rsyslog-docker/README.md

   that you can edit according to your needs and make them persistent by mounting /configurations directory to a location on host.
 If you need to re-create them using the environment variables, then you must delete the old ones.
 This is all by design.

+## Notice

+Support for Debian based image has reached it's end-of-life.
+Debian related file(s) were moved to "legacy" folder for documentary purposes.
+Sorry, but it's not easy for me to maintain both Alpine and Debian based images.

+If you really need the Debian based image, please use previous versions up to v1.0.4.